Cranberry Proves to Treat Urinary Tract Infections

 In addition, the children who took the cranberry juice required significantly fewer doses of antimicrobial medication than their placebo counterparts.

 This recent study confirms a 2009 Catholic University study that found, among 84 girls aged three to fourteen, that consuming concentrated cranberry juice daily reduced UTI recurrence by more than half.

 Preventing recurrent infections

 Other studies have confirmed that cranberry juice or cranberry capsules significantly reduce urinary tract infections and recurrence among adult women.
 A 2004 Cochrane review from Edinburgh University analyzed multiple clinical studies on adult women.
 They concluded that cranberry juice or capsules significantly reduced the number and recurrence of urinary tract infections among adult women.

-The mechanism most widely accepted for this is that cranberry alters the pH within the urinary tract mucosal lining, which reduces microorganisms’ ability to adhere to the walls of the urinary tract.
+The mechanism most widely accepted for this is that cranberry alters the pH within the urinary tract mucosal lining, which reduces microorganisms’ ability to adhere (or stick) to the walls of the urinary tract.

 Little difference was seen in effectiveness between cranberry capsules and cranberry juice among these studies.
 Unfortunately, holiday cranberry recipes weren’t tested.

 Cranberries also contain a special prebiotic that helps feed our healthy gut bacteria.